salesforce-ux/design-system/README.md

 ## Got feedback?

-Please create a <a href="https://github.com/salesforce-ux/design-system/issues">GitHub Issue</a>
+Please open a new <a href="https://github.com/salesforce-ux/design-system/issues">GitHub Issue</a>.